Watch Axl Rose take a tumble on stage at Guns N' Roses' BST Hyde Park show

 Commonplace throughout their recent live shows, the covers included U.K Subs’ ‘Down On The Farm’, Wings’ ‘Live And Let Die’ and The Stooges’ ‘T.V.
 Eye’ which featured bassist Duff McKagan on vocals.

-Following their set, the band posted an update on their social media pages, however, made no mention of the fall.
+Following their set, the band posted an update on their social media pages but made no mention of the fall.
 “London!
 You really F’N’ rocked with us in Hyde Park,” it read.
 “Thank you, Gunners!”

 Check out footage of the show below, as well as the full setlist.